DVKunion/veinmind-tools/plugins/go/veinmind-escalate/README.en.md

 chmod +x veinmind-escalate && ./veinmind-escalte extract && cd scripts && docker-compose pull && docker-compose up -d ` ` `

-If you're using VirusTotal, you'll need to declare the 'VT_API_KEY' in an environment variable or in your 'scripts/.env' file ` ` ` export VT_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ` ` `

 ### Installation 2

 Take an image of 'veinmind-escalate' and launch it based on the parallel container pattern